marcin-chwedczuk/_blog/_posts/2019-01-01-random-thoughts-on-maybe.md

 Not as pretty as LINQ query but still readable.

 At the end of the day consistency is what matters on real projects.
-Choose one style and try to use it in a consisten way.
+Choose one style and follow it consistently.

 In this category we find libraries like [LanguageExt](https://github.com/louthy/language-ext).
 This library has many flaws but still it is the best functional library on the market.
-My biggest dissapointment with LanguageExt is a poor documentation, which basically consists of just a list of functions without any guidelines how this library should be used and how it affects overall architecture.
+My biggest disappointment with LanguageExt is poor documentation, which basically consists of just a list of functions without any guidelines how this library should be used and how it affects overall architecture.
 Compare this with [Vavr](https://www.vavr.io/vavr-docs/)